jts272/hello-flask/README.md

 4. Add `methods=["GET", "POST"]` to the view's route decorator
 5. Import `request` from `flask`
 6. We can now access the `request.form` object

+### Heroku CLI setup

+1. Create new App on Heroku
+2. `npm install -g heroku`
+3. `heroku login`

+- This will open a browser verification link outside of the CLI when MFA is enabled.

+4. `heroku apps` will list apps for the logged in user

+- Rename apps with `heroku apps:rename current-app-name --app new-app-name`

+5. Select `Open app` on the Heroku dashboard to see the Heroku URL.
+This can be copied directly from the Heroku app 'Settings' tab.

+#### Pushing to Heroku

+6. Check `git status` and `git remote -v`

+- Expect status to be up to date and for only the `origin` branch to be present in the verbose remote log.

+7. `git remote add heroku https://git.heroku.com/your-app-name.git`
+8. Confirm new remote status with `git remote -v`
+9. `git push -u heroku main`

+- This will fail as Heroku cannot detect a default language.

+10. `pip3 freeze --local > requirements.txt` This creates the `requirements.txt`
+    so that Heroku can see the Python dependencies.